uncms-dev/uncms/docs/helpers.md

 ## SearchMetaBase

-`cms.models.SearchMetaBase` provides everything that `PageBase` does, except a title and a slug.
+`uncms.models.SearchMetaBase` provides everything that `PageBase` does, except a title and a slug.
 This is for models in which you want all the features of `PageBase`, but which don't have a "title" from which you can construct a page title.

 Historically, the most common use for this helper rather than `PageBase` is a typical "people" app, of the kind that would provide an "Our team" page on a typical corporate website.
 A person model does not have a title; they'll [typically](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) have at least a first name, a last name, and some other name fields from which you can construct a page title.

-`cms.admin.SearchMetaBaseAdmin` is the same as `PageBaseAdmin`, but does not have the title and prepopulated slug.
+`uncms.admin.SearchMetaBaseAdmin` is the same as `PageBaseAdmin`, but does not have the title and prepopulated slug.

-`cms.views.SearchMetaDetailView` is the companion class-based detail view, which, similarly, only differs from `PageDetailView` in that there is no title to put into the page context.
+`uncms.views.SearchMetaDetailView` is the companion class-based detail view, which, similarly, only differs from `PageDetailView` in that there is no title to put into the page context.
 Should you need to use `SearchMetaDetailView`, you will want to ensure the key 'title' is in the template context.

 ## Next steps